 While we were going through our pregnancies, we had no concept of birth trauma, and therefore could not name our experience after losing Joshua.
 We did not know how many woman and birthing parents deal with anxiety and mood symptoms or other pregnancy complications.
 We were also unfamiliar with doula services, although these services would have greatly benefited us.
 Essentially, we did not know what we did not know.
 Now that we have the awareness and understanding about perinatal mental health complications, we have made a commitment to do our part to support parents with these common pregnancy concerns.

-Works of Faith Wellness and Consultation, LLC, is a family-focused behavioral health practice that offers individual therapy, groups, consultation, and professional workshops centered on maternal mental health.
+Works of Faith Wellness and Consultation, LLC, is a family-focused behavioral health practice that offers individual therapy, consultation, and professional workshops centered on perinatal mental health.
 Our goal is to promote health equity for all parents, especially those for whom health care inequities exist.
-We also strive to utilize frameworks that are consistent with the individual or family’s cultural context.
+We use trauma-informed models of care models and therapeutic practices that take into account the individual or family’s cultural context.
+Our therapists are trained in Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), and Prolonged Exposure (PE), all of which are evidence-based treatments for management of trauma-related symptoms and mood and anxiety disorders.

 Collaborating with birthing parents and their support networks to promote optimal mental health, wellness, and healthy family functioning is a fundamental goal of our organization.
-Although our services focus primarily on maternal mental health, we will offer supportive resources for the entire family unit.
+Although our services focus primarily on perinatal mental health, we will offer supportive resources for family members.
 In addition to therapy for individuals, we offer educational and consultation services to organizations and corporations invested in health equity for maternal health.

 A secondary focus of our organization is to offer consultative and educational services to faith-based organizations with the goal of collaborating on mental health and wellness initiatives.
 We believe the combination of therapeutic and wellness services, in conjunction with individuals’ spiritual beliefs and practices, allow for optimal family and community wellness.